-The Betty Brown Historical Centre located in the Wheatbelt town of Darkan is a museum dedicated to the changing role of women in West Arthur, a rural farming community.
-Women were integral to the establishment and development of agriculture communities throughout Australia, including West Arthur.
+The Betty Brown Historical Centre, located in the Wheatbelt town of Darkan, is a museum dedicated to the changing role of women in West Arthur, a rural farming community.
+Women were integral to the establishment and development of agricultural communities throughout Australia, including West Arthur.

-The collections tell the stories of women in small rural communities and the contributions they made to developing the community into what we see today.
+The collections tell the stories of women in small rural communities and the contributions they made to developing the community into what it is today.
 Eight significant women are featured in the exhibits, all of whom have made significant contributions to the community of West Arthur.

 Entry is by gold coin donation through the West Arthur Community and Resource Centre.